Wilmer Amina Carter papers

 Collection Scope and Content Summary

-This collection documents the personal and professional life of Wilmer Amina Carter, former assemblymember representing the 62nd District in the California State Assembly and retired Board member of the Rialto Unified School District.
-The collection primarily consists of vertical files (e.g., press clippings, computer printouts, fliers, newsletters, documents, and photographs) created and maintained by Carter documenting her life and involvement in the Inland Empire’s Black community.
+This collection documents the personal and professional life of Wilmer Amina Carter, former Assembly member representing the 62nd District in the California State Assembly and retired Board member of the Rialto Unified School District.
+The collection primarily consists of vertical files that contain press clippings, computer printouts, fliers, newsletters, correspondence, documents, photographs and other materials collected, created, and maintained by Carter.
+Materials document the personal and professional life of Carter including her political career, community activism, and advocacy efforts in the Inland Empire to better document and showcase the history and culture of the region's Black community.

 Dates